latacora/acme-dns-01-gcp/README.md

 wildcards (`*.example.com`), and valid private / localhost certificates.
 As someone creating a challenge strategy that's not something you have to take special consideration for - just pass the tests.

+**Node v6 Support**: Please build community plugins using node v6 / vanillajs to ensure that all acme.js and greenlock.js users are fully supported.

 ## Install

 ```bash